 Your research interests are mainly in formal methods applied in decision making, motion planning, and control of autonomous systems – why did you decide to focus on these topics?

 – I originally studied formal methods as a means to increase trust that various systems work as we expect.
-The passion for autonomous systems, self-driving car, and robotics came through collaborations during my PhD studies.
-By applying the powerful theory of formal methods I hope to improve the way the autonomous systems act and interact, to make them eventually safely and seamlessly integrated in our lives.
+My passion for autonomous systems, self-driving cars, and robotics came through collaborations during my PhD studies.
+By applying the powerful theory of formal methods I hope to improve the way autonomous systems act and interact, to make them eventually safely and seamlessly integrated into our lives.

-You were in the organising committe and the chair of the Future DigiLeaders* 2019 – and this year you were a panelist in one of the career workshops.
+You were on the organising committee and the chair of the Future DigiLeaders* 2019 – and this year you were a panellist in one of the career workshops.
 What – in your opinion – could young researchers expect from an early academic career?

 You have a young child.
 Do you think that parenthood impacts – if at all – the way we think about digitalization and do research?